ugrewer/APSIM_RotationTraining/docs/flexible cropping sequences.rst

 The updated code of the ``CanSow`` property should look as follows:

 .. code-block:: csharp
-   :caption: CanSow property with enforcement of cropping sequencing
+   :caption: CanSow property with enforcement of crop sequencing
    :linenos:

         // Test whether we can sow a crop today